dotnetcore/aspnetcore-doc-cn/aspnet/client-side/knockout.rst

   <p>
     <button data-bind="click: capitalizeTwitterAlias">Capitalize</button>
   </p>

 Then, add the function to the viewModel, and wire it up to modify the viewModel's state.
 Notice that to set a new value to the twitterAlias property, we call it as a method and pass in the new value.

+Then, add the function to the viewModel, and wire it up to modify the viewModel's state.
+Notice that to set a new value to the twitterAlias property, we call it as a method and pass in the new value.